aws-ia/terraform-aws-eks-blueprints-addons/docs/helm-release.md

 ## With `helm_release` Terraform Resource

-The [helm_release](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release) resource  is the most basic way to provision a helm chart via terraform.
+The [helm_release](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release) resource is the most fundamental way to provision a helm chart via Terraform.

 Use this resource, if you need to control the lifecycle add-ons down to level of each add-on resource.